 - Recognized as one of the most admired companies by Golf Course Industry readers (2012)

-In other words, if you want the best battery life, look no further.
+In other words, if you want the best battery life, Trojan is a reliable name.

 If you’re looking to save a few bucks, but you still want decent quality, here are a few other lead acid battery options.